Ritish-Madan/Codial-Media/README.md

 We have used the **nodemon** in the project for easy editings and restart of server.
 The nodemon has already been linked to the **index.js** to run the server easily with a single command. just type `npm run server` in the terminal and the server will be started.
 Still if you wish not to use the nodemon.
 You can also start the server with `node ./index.js` and you will be good to go.
 Each time you make the changes in the server, or JS file you will need to restart the server if you use `node ./index.js`.
 You can automate the restart with the use of nodemon by using `npm run server`.

+**Using APIs to view and delete the posts**

+In the porject we have built the APIs to control the Post Activities.
+We can View the posts we have currently and have used JWT authorization to delete the posts.
+The User who created the post can only delete the posts.

+*Note :- As of now we are not using any framework like Angular, so to support the same we used the postman to get the bearer tocken and create the delete and get requests.*

+Postman is a good tool to support the APIs if you do not have the framework yet used into the porject.
+You can download the postman easily from: **https://www.postman.com**

+Once Installed you just need to register the same, and there will be a Postman beginning tutorial to get started.

 **Features present as of now :-**